wonted06/AlbumDatabase/README.md

 We were given a .txt file which included:
 - songs from several different artists
 - track duration of each song
-- artist name
+- artist names
-- album name
+- album names
-- year of album released
+- year of albums released

 Tasks: